Jsinger03/JS-AI-Fact-Checker-Web-App/module_04.md

 ## URL for form 3

-[Search Queries](https://linserv1.cims.nyu.edu:/50003/history) - Need to be logged in, otherwise no queries will be shown.
+[Search Past Queries](https://linserv1.cims.nyu.edu:/50003/history) - Need to be logged in, otherwise no queries will be shown.
 Need to have queries in history, or none will be found.

 ## URL for form 3 result

-[Results of query](https://linserv1.cims.nyu.edu:50003/history) - need to be logged in, same page but with filtered results populating the content of the table.
+[Filtered Queries](https://linserv1.cims.nyu.edu:50003/history) - need to be logged in, same page but with filtered results populating the content of the table.

 ## HOF

+[Filter] (app.mjs)
-[Filter] (app.mjs) - line 141
+line 141

 This is where I use the higher order function filter to separate out user queries so that all that remains are the ones matching the term the user input.

+[Map] (HistoryTable.jsx)
-[Map] (HistoryTable.jsx) - line 26
+line 26

 This is where I use the higher order function map to transform each query the user has into a table row element for the HistoryTable componennt, and attatch an incremental index to it for better legibility of the table.

 ## AJAX & Fetch